 Published by Captivate Motivate Educate

-I've been teaching for 25 years.
+I've been teaching for over 25 years.
 I've taught at the elementary level, but I'm currently teaching high school English including AP Language and Composition.
 I’ve recently opened a Teachers Pay Teachers store: Captivate Motivate Educate on Teachers Pay Teachers https://www.teacherspayteachers.com/Store/Captivate-Motivate-Educate I'm a self-taught artist and I strive to incorporate the arts in my teaching whenever I can.
 I believe our students need more chances to stretch their creative thinking skills.
 One of my current goals is to incorporate a makerspace in my classroom.
 I want to give students the opportunity to work with their hands in the English classroom.
 View all posts by Captivate Motivate Educate